OmarSaad0-0/pet-clinic-Deployment/README.md

 <li>Jenkins</li>
 <h3>Each component installation is done in a separate role and then executed all roles in the configration playbook (InstallationPlaybook.yaml).
 Specific configrations is conducted on tomcat to make it operatable on port 9090 and to set up admin credentials (ConfigTomcatPlaybook.yml)</h3>
 <h3>Defined in the inventory file the server that will be managed by ansible</h3>
-<h2>nginx is installed and used as load balancer between in the deployment for smooth deployment</h2>
+<h2>nginx is installed and used as load balancer between the two enviroments for smooth deployment</h2>
 <h3>Steps of nginx installation configrations of nginx through linux terminal:</h3>
 <label>nginx dependencies installation</label>
 <ol>sudo apt install build-essential libpcre3 libpcre3-dev zlib1g zlib1g-dev libssl-dev</ol>